 Making your website responsive ensures that your mobile users get all the same information and value from your website, while still having a user friendly experience.

-As an added tip, if creating a responsive website sounds intimidating, consider a website builder that offers responsive templates.
+As an added tip, if creating a responsive website sounds intimidating, consider a website builder that defaults to responsive design.
 Most of the work will already be done for you.

 You’ve probably noticed in your own internet surfing that a lot of business websites now have a little window pop up at the bottom right side of the screen when you land on the website, giving you the chance to chat with a representative.